 Lake Tinaroo is part of a large lake area and is very popular among the locals.
 With over 200 km of shoreline, it offers the best sailing, boating, canoeing, recreational fishing.
 Here takes place the Tinaroo Barra Bash, a fishing competition attracting many visitors from all over Australia.

 I stayed at the campsite, a few minutes drive from Yungaburra, and loved the relaxing setting of Lake Tinaroo.

 Malanda – Dairy Centre and forest walks

 Start your visit at Malanda Falls visitor centre to visit the Malanda Falls and take self-guided walks of 30 minutes, right near the visitor centre.
-This is a great way to take a rest from a hot day with a cooling dip if you can face the ice-cold water of the wateralls.
+This is a great way to rest from a hot day with a cooling dip if you can face the waterfalls’ ice-cold water.

 The Waterfall Circuit – Start your tour from Milla Milla Falls

 Babinda Boulders and its amazing setting is another fabulous place, not to miss out on your way back, about 45 km south of Cairns.
-This is in my opinion the best place of entire waterfalls circuit, south of Cairns.
+This is, in my opinion, the best place for the entire waterfalls circuit, south of Cairns.

 How to plan your trip to the Atherton Tablelands

-Solo Camping is good fun but as a solo traveller, it’s more expensive than hiring a car and staying in private accommodation.
+Solo Camping is good fun, but it’s more expensive than hiring a car and staying in private accommodation as a solo traveller.